 Click Ok and the click the Save button on the lower right corner window.

 - Connect your Pixhawk to your computer using a USB to micro-USB cable.

 - Open Mission Planner and connect your Pixhawk to it with COM port.

 Since the firmware versions may be different to yours, here is a list of all the parameters modified with respect to the default configuration:

-Step 4: connect the heading kit to your autopilot
+Thirdly, connect the heading kit to your autopilot.

-- Power the autopilot, wait a few seconds and check the AHRS heading value, it should match the direction between your antennas.
+- Power the autopilot.
+Wait a few seconds and check the AHRS heading value on Mission Planner, it should match the direction between your antennas.

 - As an additional check to see if it is working, the heading value of the AHRS should be the same as the one in CTRL+F–>MAVlink inspector–>GPS_RAW_INT–>yaw.

 - Notice that the EKF will take into account the gyroscope readings, so if you turn the autopilot without turning the whole vehicle frame where the antennas are mounted the heading will change, although after a few seconds it will go back to the GNSS calculated heading.

 If you want to do this tutorial, we have all the products in stock and ready to be shipped: